 Climb as high as you can and enjoy the view – the world looks so different from the lofty heights of a tree.
 Get the kids to try measure a tree.

 If you’re fine with having a mess to clean up later, why not squish around in the mud?
-Get your toes dirty, make a mud pie, or try several other fun activities from Hands On As We Grow.
+Get your toes dirty, make a mud pie, or try several other fun messy activities.

 Before you have to be inside for the winter months, get your kids playing outdoor games – they might need a little bit of instruction to get started, so have a look at our 20 Great Childhood Games for inspiration.